robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She pressed her lips together.

-"Okay, so I'm not making massive mistakes— but a whole bunch of little ones.
+"Okay, so I'm not making massive mistakes —  but a whole bunch of little ones.
 This morning, I left the donga without my purse.
 I'm still not thinking about things like that."
 Charli stopped and bit her lip.

 "You mean, like most young women would?"